cs-329-project/Austin-bike-project/FINAL PROJECT FILES/README.md

 ### Data exploration

 __Cleaned_Data_Exploration.ipynb__ - Data exploration / visualization.
 Shows usage per day of the week, usage by month, distribution of ride duration, distribution of checkout time.
 Also shows bad kiosks (and removes these from the dataset).
+Creates a .csv file which is used in the feature engineering notebook.

 __Membership Breakdown.ipynb__ - Data exploration / visualization.
 Take in the raw B-Cycle data and then observe the member type breakdown and average ride duration over time.
 We see that the makeup of membership type changes over the years.